 Plumbing Manufacturing: Key Driver of Jobs, Innovation and Growth

-With outposts in 41 states, plumbing fixture and fittings manufacturers contribute $85.5 billion dollars to the American economy – about four-tenths of 1% of America’s gross domestic product, according to a 2018 PMI economic study of the industry.
+With facilities in 41 states, plumbing fixtures and fittings manufacturers contribute $116.7 billion to the American economy – about four-tenths of 1% of America’s gross domestic product, according to the Plumbing Manufacturing Industry Economic Impact Study.

 The plumbing manufacturing industry is a part of one of the most significant and productive sectors fueling the U.S. economy – the manufacturing industry.
-Over the past several years, manufacturers contributed trillions of dollars to the U.S. economy.
-The National Association of Manufacturers reported that for every $1 spent in manufacturing, another $1.89 is added to the economy, making manufacturing the highest multiplier effect of any economic sector.
+Manufacturers contributed a record estimate of $2.89 trillion to the U.S. economy in 2023, according to the National Association of Manufacturers.
+For every $1 spent in manufacturing, there is a total impact of $2.69 to the overall U.S. economy, making manufacturing one of the highest economic sector multipliers, NAM states.

 Career opportunities abound

 For the plumbing manufacturing industry, a skilled workforce is fundamental to continued growth and innovation.
-PMI members report a talent shortage in the industry – from production level, maintenance and technician positions, to machinists, engineers and industrial designers.
+PMI members report a talent shortage in the industry – from production, maintenance and technician positions to machinists, engineers and industrial designers.
 To compete globally, plumbing manufacturers require high-quality workers, as well as a strong technical workforce.

-With an estimated 3.5 million jobs needed to be filled by 2025 with the overall manufacturing industry sector, there will be plenty of opportunities for young people, women and individuals from diverse backgrounds to start a career in the field.
+With more than 500,000 job openings in 2024 and an estimated 4 million jobs needed to be filled by 2030 within the overall manufacturing industry sector, according to NAM, there are opportunities for many – including young people, women and individuals from diverse backgrounds – to start a career in the field.

 Many PMI member companies have developed co-op and intern programs to train and place college students in permanent roles.
 They also have opened their doors to students and others to draw attention to the roles manufacturers play in their communities and to underscore the economic and social significance of manufacturing.